 Consider the calculation of $CE(\Lambda,\xi)$ with $\Lambda$ in the original position.
 Here the differential of the degree $2$ chord counts disks in $\R \times S^5$ with boundary on $\R \times \Lambda$ that pass through $\R\times\xi$.
-Using the holomorphic projection of the Hopf fibration $\R \times S^5 \to \CP^2$ we can identify that count with the algebraic count of disks in $\C P^{2}$ that satisfy the following (see \cite{Di16.2}): \begin{itemize} \item the disk have boundary on the projection of $\Lambda$ to $\CP^2$; \item the boundary passes through $\xi$; \item the disk has a single $p$-corner; \item its area equals $1/3$. \end{itemize} These are precisely the disks contributing to the term $P_1(1)$ from the normal form~\eqref{eq:pot_collected_terms}. \end{proof}
+Using the holomorphic projection of the Hopf fibration $\R \times S^5 \to \CP^2$ we can identify that count with the algebraic count of disks in $\C P^{2}$ that satisfy the following (see \cite{Di16.2}): \begin{itemize} \item the disk have boundary on the projection of $\Lambda$ to $\CP^2$; \item the boundary passes through $\xi$; \item the disk has a single $p$-corner; \item its area equals $1/3$. \end{itemize} These are precisely the disks contributing to the term $P_1(1)$ from the normal form~\eqref{eq:pot_collected_terms}.
+Since $\xi$ is a boundary the corresponding count of pseudoholomorphic discs now translates to $P_{1}(1)=1$. \end{proof}